philj404/SimpleSerialShell/CONTRIBUTING.md

 The "astyle" code formatter and the library's ```formatter.conf``` configuration file do a pretty good job of correcting indentation, removing tabs etc.  ("astyle" is the formatter the Arduino IDE uses when you select "Tools...Auto format".)

+Tip: ```git diff --check``` will check your files and flag lines with trailing whitespace, and flag lines with tabs following spaces.

 ## Reporting Bugs

 Open an issue.
 Please include as much code / logging / output / information as